Oil rides into 2022 on bullish wave as demand fears fade

 With investment banks calling for higher prices, and options contracts invoking the prospect of crude spiralling above US$100, the commodity is threatening to intensify the inflationary pain felt by major consumers.

 Such a rally would be bad news for fuel-hungry countries.
-It would also be a big blow to US President Joe Biden, who invested a lot of time and effort in jawboning prices lower and orchestrating a global release of strategic petroleum reserves.
+It would also be a big blow to United States President Joe Biden, who invested a lot of time and effort in jawboning prices lower and orchestrating a global release of strategic petroleum reserves.

+This month, there were riots across Kazakhstan after the government there allowed the price of liquefied petroleum gas - a key road fuel - to surge.

-The dynamic means prices will be monitored closely by central banks that are trying to keep a lid on inflation while at the same time fostering economic growth as nations emerge from the Covid-19 pandemic.
+The dynamic means prices will be monitored closely by central banks that are trying to keep a lid on inflation while at the same time fostering economic growth.

-In terms of petroleum demand, Opec and its producer-nation allies have signalled that they are confident the virus will not derail the recovery, and will continue with their strategy of gradually restoring output halted during the pandemic.
+In terms of petroleum demand, the Organisation of the Petroleum Exporting Countries (Opec) and its producer-nation allies have signalled they are confident the virus will not derail the recovery, and will continue with their strategy of gradually restoring output halted during the pandemic.

 While the group still says it believes markets are tipping back into oversupply, its forecasts for this quarter have turned markedly less pessimistic as supply growth from its rivals disappoints.